Philip-Crossfire-Meier/grid/README.md

 Notes and assumptions:

 - This is a mockup and not a refined solution (indicated by the 2 hour time limit).
 - This is a programming excercise.
 In real-world product development I would have suggested to look into off-the-shelf solutions first, for example AG Grid, Airtable, MUI, etc.
 - Since Frontera uses React and Python the purpose of the excercise is to test familiarity with these technologies.
 Again, in real-world product development using for example streamlit might be an option which would greatly reduce overall complexity and LOC.
-- The code is not optimized for security (e.g. no input checking, no authentication or authorization).
+- The code is not optimized for security (e.g. no input checking, no authentication or authorization, no supply chain auditing).

 ## 🏗️ Project Structure